 Final note – Some older heating systems can be troublesome when you drain them down with radiators not reheating or even just one radiator not working this is a problem even plumbers have.

 An experienced plumber will have many different ways to get your heating system working again.

-When you have a combination boiler or unvented hot water cylinder, you genuinely don’t get these types of problems; this is because they are pressurised heating system, which is main water feed.
+When you have a combination boiler or unvented hot water cylinder, you genuinely don’t get these types of problems; this is because they are pressurised heating system, which is the main water feed.

-I have covered the basics for how to remove air from the heating system hereof which this should get your heating back up and running however if you are still unable to get your heating system working you will need to contact a plumber as there may be a larger problem for why your heating is not working
+I have covered the basics for how to remove air from the heating system hereof which should get your heating back up and running however if you are still unable to get your heating system working you will need to contact a plumber as there may be a larger problem for why your heating is not working